-Scientists are exploring new DNA methods, which may, for example, enable prediction of an individual's skin, hair or eye colour.
-These methods, at their current stage of scientific development, would be primarily of use in an investigation for intelligence purposes rather than as evidence presented in court.
-Methods to examine an individual's entire genome have also been developed and are becoming faster and less costly.
-The use of different parts of the genome for human identification purposes within the Criminal Justice system has not yet been fully explored.
+Scientists are exploring new DNA methods which might, for example, enable prediction of an individual's skin, hair or eye colour, or their age or likely geographic ancestry.
+These methods would primarily be of use in an investigation for intelligence purposes only, rather than as evidence presented in court, as any leads can be confirmed with standard DNA profiling.
+Methods to examine an individual's entire genome have also been developed, and are becoming faster and less costly.
+The use of different parts of the genome for human identification purposes within the criminal justice system and its ethical consequences has not yet been fully explored.